Siraitia grosvenorii: Cultivation

 Germination of seeds is slow and may take several months.
 It is grown primarily in the far southern Chinese province of Guangxi (mostly in the mountains near Guilin), as well as in Guangdong, Guizhou, Hunan, and Jiangxi.
 These mountains lend the plants shade and often are surrounded by mists which protect the plants from the sun.
 Nonetheless, the climate in this southern province is warm.
 The plant is rarely found in the wild, so it has been cultivated for hundreds of years.

 Records as early as 1813 mention the cultivation of this plant in the Guangxi province.
 Most of the plantations are located in Yongfu County and Lingui County.

-Longjiang Town in Yongfu County has acquired the name "home of the Chinese luohanguo fruit"; a number of companies specialised in making luohanguo extracts and finished products have been set up in the area.
-The Yongfu Pharmaceutical Factory is the oldest of these.

 Traditional processing

-Luohan guo is harvested in the form of a round, green fruit, which becomes brown on drying.
+Luo han guo is harvested in the form of a round, green fruit, which becomes brown on drying.
 It is rarely used in its fresh form, as it is hard to store when fresh.

 Thus, the fruits are usually dried before further use and are sold in this fashion in Chinese herbal shops.
 The fruits are dried slowly in ovens, preserving them and removing most of the unwanted aromas.
 However, this technique also leads to the formation of several bitter and astringent flavors.
 This limits the use of the dried fruits and extracts to the preparation of diluted tea, soup, and as a sweetener for products that would usually have sugar or honey added to them.